Blood Feud (1983 film)

 Blood Feud is a 1983 American two-part, four-hour made-for-television crime drama film centering on the conflict between Jimmy Hoffa and Robert F. Kennedy in an 11-year span from 1957 until Kennedy's assassination in 1968.
 The 210-minute film was directed by Mike Newell and written by Robert Boris.
 It stars Robert Blake as Hoffa and Cotter Smith as Kennedy with Danny Aiello and Brian Dennehy in supporting roles as union associates of Hoffa's.

 The television film was distributed by Operation Prime Time, a syndicated block of television programming offered to mostly American independent stations.
+It is partially based on the 1965 book Tentacles of Power: The Story of Jimmy Hoffa by Clark R. Mollenhoff.

 Blake was nominated for an Emmy and Golden Globe for Best Actor for his performance as Hoffa.